HashemSami/fend_capstone_project_travel_app/README.md

 - Install the dependencies by running `npm i` in your terminal.
 - You'll need to setup your own APIs to be able to use this project:
   ## Setting up APIs
-  -
   - First, you will need to go to [Weatherbit](https://www.weatherbit.io/api), [Geonames](http://www.geonames.org/export/web-services.html) and [pixabay](https://pixabay.com/api/docs/).
 Sign up to each one of them to get your API keys.
   - Next you need to declare the API keys by saving it as an environment variable.
-Create a new `.env` file in the root of your project.
+Create a new `.env` file in the root of the project.
-  - Fill the .env file with your API keys like this:**Note: in `GEONAME_USERNAME` variable, add your user name that you sign up with**
+  - Fill the .env file with your API keys like this:
+    **Note: in `GEONAME_USERNAME` variable, you only need to add your user name that you sign up with**
   ```
    GEONAME_USERNAME=**************************
    WEATHERBIT_API_KEY=**************************